Adopting a Child from Korea FAQs

 Why Korean Adoption?

-The Korean Adoption Program is an excellent option for married couples wanting to adopt a healthy toddler.
 Adoptions from Korea have a well-deserved reputation for excellence.
 New Beginnings places children with the cooperation of Eastern Social Welfare Society in Korea.
 We have successfully operated our Korean program since our founding in 1985.
-Children receive excellent medical care, comparable to the United States, and their medical information is complete.
+Children receive excellent medical care comparable to the United States, and their medical information is complete.
 Foster parents care for the children available for Korean adoption, where they receive the benefits of a nuclear family.
-Over the last few years, the number of available children from Korea has increased, so adoptive families are needed.
-If you would like to know more about the program, e-mail us or call us at 516-747-2204.
+We are presently accepting applications for this program.
+If you want to know more about the Korean Program, e-mail us or call us at 516-747-2204.

 Travel is required.
 Parents will take two trips, each lasting about 5 to 7 days.
-The first trip is to meet your child and appear before the Seoul Family Court for the adoption.
+The first trip is to meet your child and appear before the Seoul Family Court for adoption.
 The second trip is about four weeks later.
 This time you will bring your child home.
+Due to the pandemic, most families have opted to take one long trip lasting around 6-7 weeks due to mandatory quarantine requirements.
+This is expected to normalize in the coming months.
 You will finalize the adoption in Korea, and your child becomes a US citizen when he arrives in the United States.
 Korea is a modern, industrial nation.
 Western and American restaurants and amenities are readily available.
 While there, we strongly encourage our families to experience the wonderful cuisine and culture of Korea.

-- Age — Both spouses must be under the age of 45 at home study approval.
+- Age — Both spouses must be under the age of 45 at child placement; under 42 is recommended when starting the process.

-- Age Waiver — Special permission will be given up to age 49, at home study approval, if one of the following conditions are met:
+- Age Waiver — Special permission will be given up to age 49, at placement, if one of the following conditions are met:

 - At least one parent is of Korean Heritage, or